 • Meniscus irritation

-• Tendon-related pain
+• Tendon related pain

-• Early arthritis
+• Early osteoarthritis

 Why Starting Early Matters